-Preservation of the council's natural heritage including the identified endangered ecological communities

-- Preservation of biological diversity and habitat - Providing a location for relaxation and passive, informal, water-based recreation, unless prohibited - Approved bush care projects requiring ecological restoration activities associated with the protection and conservation of flora and fauna - Restoration works associated with the protection of the biodiversity and ecological values of the in-stream environment.

-Development to facilitate uses, such as

-- Low-impact walking trails - Interpretive signage - Water-saving initiatives such as rain gardens, swales and sediment traps - Bridges, observation platforms - Temporary erection or use of any building or structure necessary to enable a filming project to be carried out - Locational, directional and regulatory signage - Flood mitigation works, such as detention basins, realignment of water flows and banks, installation of pipes, culverts and other structures to assist in control of flood waters.
+Purpose/Use, such as Development to facilitate uses, such as Preservation of the council's natural heritage including the identified endangered ecological communities Preservation of biological diversity and habitat Providing a location for relaxation and passive, informal, water-based recreation, unless prohibited Approved bush care projects requiring ecological restoration activities associated with the protection and conservation of flora and fauna Restoration works associated with the protection of the biodiversity and ecological values of the in-stream environment.
+Low-impact walking trails Interpretive signage Water-saving initiatives such as rain gardens, swales and sediment traps Bridges, observation platforms Temporary erection or use of any building or structure necessary to enable a filming project to be carried out Locational, directional and regulatory signage Flood mitigation works, such as detention basins, realignment of water flows and banks, installation of pipes, culverts and other structures to assist in control of flood waters.